 1 unrelated acts so long as the deaths were the result of 2 either an intent to kill more than one person or of 3 separate acts which the person convicted of first degree 4 murder knew would cause death or create a strong 5 probability of death or great bodily harm to the murdered 6 individual or another; 7 (2) criminal sexual assault, aggravated criminal 8 sexual assault, predatory criminal sexual assault of a 9 child, felony criminal sexual abuse, or aggravated 10 criminal sexual abuse; or 11 (3) any law of the United States, former law of this 12 State, or any state or territory of the United States or 13 foreign country that is substantially similar to an offense 14 described in paragraph (1) or (2) of this subsection (b).
-15 (c) Veterans, as defined in Section 10 of the Veterans and 16 Servicemembers Court Treatment Act, who have been honorably 17 discharged are eligible for additional good time credit as 18 determined by the Prisoner Review Board.
-19 (d) A risk assessment instrument shall be used to evaluate 20 every committed person described in this Section at the time of 21 his or her admittance to an institution or facility of the 22 Department for the offense or offenses that resulted in the 23 person's sentence in order to determine the risk factors and 24 identify goals or behavior that the committed person needs to 25 achieve or change in order to be released.
+15 (c) Veterans, as defined in Section 10 of the Veterans and 16 Servicemembers Court Treatment Act, who have been honorably 17 discharged are eligible for additional good conduct credit as 18 determined by the Prisoner Review Board.
+19 (d) A risk assessment instrument shall be used to evaluate 20 every committed person described in this Section at the time of 21 his or her admittance to an institution or facility of the person's sentence in order to determine the risk factors and identify goals or behavior that the committed person needs to achieve or change in order to be released.